webdriverio/webdriverio/CONTRIBUTING.md

 5. **Type:** The `@type` attribute corresponds to the sections on the API page.
 Currently in use are `action`, `appium`, `cookie`, `mobile`, `property`, `protocol`, `state`, `utility`, `window`.
 You probably will not ever need to change this.

-6. **Returns:** Identifies the data type returned and a short description.
+6. **Return:** Identifies the data type returned and a short description.

+7. **Throws:** Identifies common exceptions that may be thrown.

 When you have completed your updates to the documentation, push to your fork and submit a pull request.